My Top Ten Speaking Tips

 Public Speaking Training

 I love public speaking.
 I began doing it during my 20 years as an executive in Japan.
 Early on, I took advantage of participating in Toast Masters at the American Chamber of Commerce in Japan (ACCJ).
 That was for public speaking in English.
 I threw myself into an intensive series called Hanishikata Kyoshitsu (Way of Speaking Classroom) where 500 Japanese and one blond woman practiced making speeches in front of each other in Japanese.
 The leader did a great job of pounding into us to be specific rather than the using the vague references that come so naturally with the deferential Japanese language.
-I also want to acknowledge an amazing course with Werner Erhard that I took in the late 80’s called Presentation, Negotiation and Enrollment.
+I also want to acknowledge an amazing course with Werner Erhard that I took in the late 80’s called Presentations, Negotiation and Enrollment.
 My key take-away from Werner was to “be with the people.”
-My Courage Group partner Ray Gordon was a presentation skills trainer for the American Management Association and received certification to train GE personnel, so I was able to learn a lot from him as well.

 I enjoy attending conferences and absorbing knowledge from experts in their fields.
-I also learn about how to moderate and present by watching what makes other presentations effective.
+I also learned about how to moderate and present by watching what makes other presentations effective.
 Through my company, The Courage Group, I teach a course on presentation skills that utilizes video feedback in both English and Japanese.

 Top Ten Public Speaking Tips